royerk/PokemonGo/README.md

 As a fellow trainer pointed out: "I only keep them when their cp is high (>260)".
 She came up with this idea empirically, keeping those Pidgeys ensure that her Pidgey count goes up one by one when Pidgey's candies goes up 3 times faster (*1 kept, 3 transfered = enough candies for 1 evolution*).

 The jupyter-notebook explores Pidgey's CP distribution and evaluate the CP threshold that guaranties a proportionate growth between Pidgeys and Pidgeys' candies.
-Now when you hit 825 Pidgeys' candies you approximately have 75 Pidgeys read to level up.
+Now when, if following the lazy policy, you hit 825 Pidgeys' candies you approximately have 75 Pidgeys ready to level up.

 Improve CP calculation: **WIP**